 If you've suffered a medication error at one of these stores, contact Davis Law Group today.

 The award-winning attorneys at Davis Law Group have helped victims of medication errors and other forms of medical malpractice for more than 20 years, since being founded by attorney Chris Davis in 1994.
 We will review your case for free and help you determine if hiring a lawyer is in your best interests.

-Call our office in Seattle at (206) 727-4000 or use the confidential contact form on this page for a free case review and to learn more about your legal rights.
+Use the confidential medical malpractice questionnaire on this page for a free case review and to learn more about your legal rights.
 If we believe we can help increase the chances of a successful outcome, our attorneys will meet with you for a free legal consultation at your convenience.